|Overall Rating||Pretty Good|

 On Snow Feel: The Burton Working Stiff very family tree and that directional camber with a bit of early rise rocker in the nose is a great camber profile.
 It’s gradually stiffening flex makes the board we rode feel much more playful underfoot than many of the other Family Tree line boards.
 It’s a very surfy ride that can butter and play around which some might appreciate.

 Edge Hold: We had a lot of soft wet snow so edge hold was not an issue.
 However, based on all the Family Tree boards we rode over the years I and the few hard patches we had is this will grip a little less than the other boards in this line but still be good in anything but hard to icy snow.
-It’s a good snow board.
+It’s a good snow ride.

 Turn Initiation: So we were divided here.
 Peter felt it was a little slow where I felt it was just normal.
 Peter and I are similar specs so that usually doesn’t happen.
 I felt I could take this down a tight tree line with my size 9’s but Peter felt his 8.5’s would rather be on an open bowl with the Burton Family Tree Working Stiff.
 Jimbo and Tim with their size 11’s felt the board turned quickly and easily.